alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 > Again, with this configuration the execution will fail.
 Do you know why?
 {: .prompt-danger }

-You can now go back to the CodePipeline and force the execution again by clicking to <kbd>Release change</kbd>.
+You can now go back to the CodePipeline and force the execution again by clicking on <kbd>Release change</kbd>.

 And, as expected, it fails again.